Exploring The Temples of Karnak: A Visitor's Guide

 The Great Temple of Amun is Karnak's main temple building, and like nearly all of Egypt's surviving monuments, the temple has seen additions and improvements by the hands of many pharaohs over the centuries.
 But the shape of the temple you see before you now is mostly due to Pharaoh Tuthmosis I who made Thebes capital of the New Kingdom and expanded the original modest temple here as it no longer seemed adequate to the power of the god and the king.
 Most of your time in Karnak will be spent inside this awe-inspiring building, but don't make the mistake of thinking this is all the Karnak complex has to offer.

 Kiosk of Sesostris

-Temple of Ramesses II
+Temple of Ramses II

-Farther east from the Temple of Tuthmosis III, beyond an unexcavated mound of rubble, is a badly ruined Temple of Ramesses II built on the same axis as the principal temple, which cuts across an older brick enclosure wall.
-The entrance doorway, on the east side, leads into a hall with two Osiris pillars, behind which is a narrow hypostyle hall.
+Just after the eastern exit of the Great Temple of Amun, beyond an unexcavated mound of rubble, is the badly ruined Temple of Ramses II built on the same axis as the principal temple, which cuts across an older brick enclosure wall.
+The entrance doorway, on the east side, leads into a hall with two Osiris pillars, behind which is a narrow Hypostyle Hall.
 In front of the doorway there was originally a hall dating from the reign of Taharqa, with 20 columns linked by screens.